ehForwarderBot/ehForwarderBot/docs/guide/middleware.rst

 Message and Status Processing
 -----------------------------

-Each middleware by default has 2 methods, :meth:`~.ehforwarderbot.EFBMiddleware.process_message` which processes message objects, and :meth:`~.ehforwarderbot.EFBMiddleware.process_status` which processes status objects.
+Each middleware by default has 2 methods, :meth:`~.ehforwarderbot.Middleware.process_message` which processes message objects, and :meth:`~.ehforwarderbot.Middleware.process_status` which processes status objects.
 If they are not overridden, they will not touch on the object and pass it on as is.